Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Desember 2024 13.36.20 UTC
+- WIB: Jumat, 6 Desember 2024 14.26.23 UTC
-- WITA: Jumat, 6 Desember 2024 14.36.20 UTC
+- WITA: Jumat, 6 Desember 2024 15.26.23 UTC
-- WIT: Jumat, 6 Desember 2024 15.36.20 UTC
+- WIT: Jumat, 6 Desember 2024 16.26.23 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: nature
+Kategori: inspirational